 Of course, I could take the easy way out and throw some brief instructions in crochet shorthand onto two pages of a Microsoft Word document and call it a pattern, but that’s not me.
 I don’t take shortcuts.
-And producing a 25, 54, or an 87-page pattern takes time.
+And producing high-quality patterns and pictorials that are concise but don’t leave anything out takes time.
 A lot of time.

 So, while I take, edit, and caption a thousand pictures, what are some of the crochet ideas and projects you can be looking forward to?